 Mini splits are the greenest HVAC system currently on the market.
 They’re fully powered by electricity, so they don’t produce any carbon dioxide and, therefore, reduce your outdoor and indoor air pollution.

 They’re incredibly efficient with the electricity they do use, so you’ll significantly decrease your home’s environmental footprint (and energy waste) by installing one.

 Finally, the million-dollar question: Is a mini split right for your home?

 Here are a few reasons why a ductless mini splits might be the best choice for you:

 - You’re uncomfortable!
 It’s too hot!

 - The air is stale and there’s no airflow.

-- You have an add-on to your home (or a converted garage) that never seems to get as comfortable as the rest of your house.
+- You have an addition (or a converted insulated garage) that never seems to get as comfortable as the rest of your house.

 - The humans in your house are fighting over the thermostat.

-- You’re building new construction and want the best AC available.
+- You’re building new construction and want the best available.

-- You want to cut energy waste in your house.
+- You want to cut your energy waste.

 - You live in an older home without ductwork.